zhoulaifu/hello_afl/README.md

 ```
 These operations are  suggested  by `afl-clang` itself.

-- If you are on Linux, you probably will use `afl-gcc`, and the following operations will need
+- If you are on Linux, you probably will use `afl-gcc`, and as well as the following operation

 ```
-$ sudo su
+$ sudo bash -c "echo core >/proc/sys/kernel/core_pattern"
-# echo core >/proc/sys/kernel/core_pattern
 ```

-These operations are suggested by `afl-gcc`.
+The latter is to "avoid having crashes misinterpreted as timeouts" (from AFL warning messages).

 To run the fuzzer: